marianafinamori/google-books-finder/README.md

 ## MERN Project

 ### Description
-Google Books Finder is an application where users can search books from Google Books and save their favorites ones.
+Google Books Finder is an application where users can search books from Google Books and save their favorite ones.

 ### Technologies
 MongoDB, Express, React Hooks, Node, CSS